 If you’re travelling on a tight budget, hostels are plentiful throughout Scotland, even in more rural areas as they are popular amongst trekkers and walkers along with you typical budget travellers.

 If you don’t mind sacrificing a bit of comfort, wild camping is also an excellent option that is legal in many areas of the country — just make sure to be respectful of the place you choose to spend the night and completely clean up after yourself when you leave!

 Bed & breakfasts and family-run guesthouses are also popular options amongst mid-range travellers.
 These can give you a homely, local experience and most will include a hearty breakfast in the price of the room, saving you money on a meal, as well!

 You will find nicer, luxury hotels in most major tourist areas in Scotland and there is also even the option to stay the night in a castle if your budget allows for it!

 There are also lots of options for private apartment stays or rooms rentals through platforms like Airbnb.
 A private room on Airbnb can a great option for those looking for a good budget option without sacrificing comfort and an entire flat rental can be a good option for those who are looking for a unique stay or just a comfortable, self-catering place to rest your head.

-Scotland is packed with great accommodation options that are suitable for every breed of traveller, from your penny-pinching backpacker to those who like to travel in the height of luxury.
+Scotland is packed with great accommodation options that are suitable for every breed of traveller, from your penny-pinching backpacker to those who like to travel at the height of luxury.

 Travelling in Scotland can be a truly unforgettable experience that will forge memories that will last a lifetime.
 Hopefully, this Scotland travel guide will help you plan the perfect trip to this amazing country and leave you dreaming of many more to come!